The Philippines, a breathtaking nation of over 7,000 islands, offers stunning beaches, vibrant culture, and incredibly warm people.

 - Great for Water Activities: Seas remain mostly calm and inviting.

-- This is arguably the best time of year to visit Philippines for a less crowded, warm holiday, but be very mindful of Holy Week (see below).
+- This is arguably the best time to visit the Philippines for a less crowded, warm holiday, but be very mindful of Holy Week (see below).

 This is the wettest part of the year for most of the country.